 Compassionate, Comprehensive Care for Patients with COVID Long-Haul Syndrome

-It is estimated that at least 10-20 percent of individuals infected with COVID-19 will continue to have health problems for weeks, even months, after their body has cleared the virus.
+Recent studies have shown that 20 – 30 percent or more of individuals infected with COVID-19 will continue to have health problems for weeks, even months, after their body has cleared the virus.
 The University Hospitals COVID Recovery Clinic is dedicated to the comprehensive evaluation, diagnosis and multidisciplinary treatment of patients with Post-Acute Sequelae of SARS-CoV-2 infection (PACS), more commonly referred to as COVID Long-Haul Syndrome.